Gerak Khas (Malaysian Army unit): Bases

 Only two are still under the command of the 21st Special Service Group.
 The camps are as follows:

-Sungai Udang Camp
+Camp Sungai Udang

-Sungai Udang Camp is known as the 'Home of the Commandos' and the spiritual home of the Gerak Khas.
-The Pusat Latihan Peperangan Khas (PULPAK; 'Special Warfare Training Centre') was established here in 1975 as part of the 3rd Malaysian Plan and the expansion of the Armed Forces.
+Camp Sungai Udang is known as the 'Home of the Commandos' and the spiritual home of the Gerak Khas.
+The Pusat Latihan Peperangan Khas (PULPAK; 'Special Warfare Training Centre') was established here in 1976 as part of the 3rd Malaysian Plan and the expansion of the Armed Forces.
 Due to overcrowding at Sungai Udang Military Camp, the 22nd Commando Regiment relocated to Kuala Kubu Bharu in 1983.
 This camp is still occupied by two Gerak Khas regiments today.